 This course is particularly suitable for pupils who wish to progress to further or higher education, for example to Professional Development Awards (PDAs), Higher National Certificates (HNCs) or Higher National Diplomas (HNDs) or degree programmes.
 Examples of further and higher education programmes that pupils doing this course might progress to include courses either in physics or in subjects of which physics is a major component, Engineering, Astronomy, Climate Science and Meteorology, Renewable energy, Medical Physics and Healthcare, Nuclear Energy, Robotics VFX and Gaming and Finance and Law.

-All pupils in S3-S4 will follow a course at National 4 level as part of the core RE provision delivered in two periods per week.
+All pupils in S3 and S4 will follow a course at National 4 level as part of the core RE provision delivered in one period per week.
 The course forms part of the SQA arrangements for Religious, Moral and Philosophical Studies (RMPS).
 This course allows pupils to begin to develop a philosophical approach to the study of beliefs, values and issues which are of importance in the world today.
-All assessment is conducted internally, including the Added Value Unit.
+All assessment is conducted internally.

 SKILLS AND KNOWLEDGE